WSTxda/ViperFX-RE-Releases/README.md

 >Magisk or KernelSU is required
 - Download driver module and flash in you device
 - Reboot device
-- Download and install ViperFX Redesign app
+- Download and install ViPER4Android FX Redesign app
 - Enjoy!

 **Download Driver Module**